 Pajama Nightgown Robe

 This was the most amazing thing to me: Japanese hotels – even the small, middle-class ones I stayed at – supply you with a nightgown or pajama or a Yukata, a light Japanese cotton robe.
 And you get a fresh one every day; which of course is terrible from environmental points of view, but those aren’t Japan’s strong suit, anyway.

 So yes, you can actually leave your night garment at home.
 Oh, the size?
 Well, I’m about 5’8 and rather big and the stuff fit me – so for tiny people, it must be really baggy….yet comfy.

 Just so you know, you’ll also find at least a water heater and tea bags in your room, sometimes even coffee – real coffee, not this Nescafé sh** – and bottled water.

 There are also all kinds of toiletries at your disposal including disposable toothbrushes and razors.
 Also, the rooms are equipped with a hairdryer.

 From an environmental point of view, many of these disposable things are, of course, terrible.
 However, the shampoos and gels mostly come in large containers, so that’s better.
-And if you forgot something, this is actually a great service – since at some hotels they had even cleansing lotion and cremes for the face.
+And if you forgot something, this is actually a great service.
+At some hotels, they even had cleansing lotion and facial cremes.

 So yes, if you want to, you can leave all your toiletries at home and just use the stuff at the hotels.

 Actually, there is one thing you might need that you won’t find at your hotel’s bathroom and that’s sunprotection.
 Being based in Germany, we have all these wonderful drugstore chains – actually, I don’t understand why Germany is famous for cars and soccer player and not for cheap yet amazing toiletries and cosmetics – because that’s what we have in abundance.
 At a German drugstore, you pay for a big bottle of excellent sunprotection about 3 to 5 €uro.

 In Japan, at that price, you might get a sample.